 In 2005 he released his debut album Cardboard Journey via Bristol's NRK Sound Division.
 In 2008 he released his second album You Are Sound on Darren (Underworld) Emerson's Underwater Records.
 Johnson also makes an annual trip back to Europe and the UK to DJ every year.

-In 2007 Johnson began broadcasting regularly on Auckland's George FM.
-He currently hosts The Magik Sessions every Friday from 2-4 pm.
+In 2007 Johnson began broadcasting regularly on Auckland's George FM. where he hosted The Magik Sessions every Friday from 2-4 pm until 2017.

 Since relocating to New Zealand he has created local remixes for The Adults, The Tutts, Kimbra, The Naked & Famous, The Babysitters Circus, Greg Churchill, Kids of 88, Shapeshifter, P-Money and Midnight Youth.
 He has also produced for Tiki Taane, Boh Runga, The Sneaks, Pig Out and MayaVanya.

-In late 2011 Johnson started a new studio and live project called Weird Together with Nick D.
+In late 2011, Johnson started a new studio and live project called Weird Together with Auckland (Japan-based) DJ and broadcaster Nick Dwyer.
+In 2017 the duo was signed to Sony Music Africa for global release.

 NRK Sound Division